j-m-dean/data_overscreening_and_underscreening/README.md

 The data work flow can be seen in the image above and is described below:

 - Simulation trajectories from kinetic Monte Carlo simulations produce a set of `average_occupancy.json` files.
-The simulation trajectories for the kinetic Monte Carlo simulations are not provided here because it is impractical to store such large files here.
+The simulation trajectories for the kinetic Monte Carlo simulations are not provided here because it is impractical to store such large files in this repository.
 These `average_occupancy.json` files store the time-averaged distribution of charges across a single simulation, and are located in the `kmc_paper_data/simulation_data` directory.
 - From these `average_occupacy.json` files we calculate the average half space-charge distribution (assuming a symmetric distribution around the grain boundary).
 These average half space-charge distributions, along with associated errors for each distance from the grain boundary, are stored in the `kmc_paper_data/averaged_distributions` directory.
 - These averaged distributions are used to create `kmc_paper_data/charges_X/permittivity_Y/inputs.json` files, where X = (number of charges) and Y = (relative permittivity), that are used to conduct the Bayesian analysis.
-.-  The averaged half space-charge distributions and associated standard error values are used as inputs into uravu to conduct Bayesian analysis.
-The Bayesian analysis returns distributions for each parameter of both models (the oscillatory and purely exponential model).
+-   The Bayesian analysis returns distributions for each parameter of both models (the oscillatory and purely exponential model).
 These outputs are stored in `kmc_paper_data/charges_X/permittivity_Y/outputs.json` files.
 Corner plots of these distributions are stored in the same location.
 -  Fig. 2 and Fig. S1 are produced by the `kmc_paper_data/overscreening_figures.py` file.
 -  Fig. 3, Fig. S2 and `kmc_paper_data/nu_analysis_results.json` are produced by running `kmc_paper_data/underscreening_figures.py`.
 The maximum likelihood parameter and 95% confidence interval, stored in the `kmc_paper_data/charges_X/permittivity_Y/outputs.json` files, are used to plot Fig. 3 and Fig. S2.
 The full distributions of the appropriate alpha parameter are used to calculate the value of nu.
 -   The `kmc_paper_data/evidence_and_bayes.csv` file that tabulates all evidence and Bayes factor values is produced by the `kmc_paper_data/bayes_and_evidence.py` file.